 So how were these found to be unsafe?
 ‘Weak passwords, sending unencrypted data and some of them, quite frankly, just being too easy to knick from your front door!’

-The questionable video doorbells were all purchase by Which? through Amazon.
+The questionable video doorbells were all purchased by Which? through Amazon.
 When told about the problems Amazon immediately took seven of them off the site, however Alice was able to still buy three for the purposes of her This Morning segment.

 ‘This Victure doorbell, which actually has loads of positive reviews on Amazon, this was sending customer’s WIFI name and password, unencrypted to servers in China!
 Which is just ludicrous exposure’ Alice exclaims in horror.